beshoybahaa/graduation-project-AI/quizzaty-api-langchain/README.md

-# Quizaty API (LangChain Version)
+# Quizaty API (LangChain Version with Neo4j)

-This is a FastAPI-based service that processes documents and generates multiple-choice questions using LangChain and FalkorDB for graph-based storage.
+This is a FastAPI-based service that processes documents and generates multiple-choice questions using LangChain and Neo4j for graph-based storage.

 ## Features

 - Document processing and chunking
-- Graph-based storage using FalkorDB
+- Graph-based storage using Neo4j
+- Vector storage using Neo4j Vector Search
 - Concurrent processing using multiple LLMs
 - Multiple-choice question generation
 - Support for different difficulty levels